BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_1_Building_a_Bitcoin_Script_with_P2SH.md

 _What is OP_HASH160?_ The standard hash operation for Bitcoin performs a SHA-256 hash, then a RIPEMD-160 hash.

 These steps can all be easily performed through a Bash script.
-However, the process of getting that hash (and the P2SH locking conditions) into a transaction are still pretty cumbersome, as it's not easily support by the `bitcoin-cli` tool.
-The precise steps required are all discussed in [8.4: Executing a Bitcoin Script](8_4_Executing_a_Bitcoin_Script.md).
+However, the process of getting that hash (and thus the P2SH locking conditions) into a transaction are still pretty cumbersome, as it's not easily support by the `bitcoin-cli` tool.
+A more precise step-by-step guide is detailed in [8.4: Executing a Bitcoin Script](8_4_Executing_a_Bitcoin_Script.md).

 ## Unlock a P2SH Script Transaction

-The trick to redeeming a P2SH transaction is saving the serialized locking script that was hashed to create the P2SH address.
+The trick to redeeming a P2SH transaction is that the recipient must have saved the serialized locking script that was hashed to create the P2SH address.
 This is known as the `redeemScript`, because it's what the recipient will need to redeem his funds.
-The unlocking script is then formed as: `... data ... <serializedLockingScript>`.
-The data must _solely_ be data that is pushed onto the stack, not operators. ([BIP 16](https://github.com/bitcoin/bips/blob/master/bip-0016.mediawiki) just calls them signatures.)
+The unlocking `scriptSig` is then formed as: `... data ... <serializedLockingScript>`.
+The `data` must _solely_ be data that is pushed onto the stack, not operators. ([BIP 16](https://github.com/bitcoin/bips/blob/master/bip-0016.mediawiki) just calls them signatures.)

 When a UTXO is redeemed, the redeemScript in the `scriptSig` is hashed and compared to that in the `scriptPubKey`.
-If they match, then a whole secondary sequence of verification begins where the redeemScript is run using the redeemScript and the other data that was pushed on the stack.
-If that second verification _also_ succeeds, then the UTXO is unlocked.
+If they match, then a whole second round of verification begins where the redeemScript is run using the other data that was pushed on the stack.
+If that second round of verification _also_ succeeds, then the UTXO is unlocked.

+> **WARNING:** You can create a perfectly valid transaction with a hashed redeemScript, but if the redeemScript doesn't run, or doesn't run correctly, your funds are lost forever.

-## Run an Example
+## Run a Sample P2SH Script

-In [7.2: Running a Bitcoin Script](7_2_Running_a_Bitcoin_Script.md), we offered a simple example of a non-standard locking script.
-Here we vary is slight as `OP_ADD 100 OP_EQUAL`.
-To unlock the transaction requires two constants that add to a hundred.
+In [7.2: Running a Bitcoin Script](7_2_Running_a_Bitcoin_Script.md), we offered a simple example of a non-standard locking script, `OP_ADD 100 OP_EQUAL`, and we detailed how to run it as a simple concatenation of an unlocking script with that locking script.
+We're now going to repeat that exercise, this time within the constraints of a P2SH transaction.

+### Lock a P2SH Transaction

-To actually lock this transaction would require the following:
+To lock this transaction requires the following:

 1. Serialize `OP_ADD 100 OP_EQUAL` (`<serializedHundredEqual>`) then SHA-256 and RIPEMD-160 hash it (`<hashedHundredEqual>`).
+2. Save `<serializedHundredEqual>` for future reference as the `redeemScript`.
-2. Produce a P2SH locking script that includes the hashed script (`OP_HASH160 <hashedHundredEqual> OP_EQUAL`).
+3. Produce a P2SH locking script that includes the hashed script (`OP_HASH160 <hashedHundredEqual> OP_EQUAL`).
-3. Create the transaction.
+4. Create the transaction with that `scriptPubKey`.

-To unlock it requires:

-4. Produce an unlocking script that prepends the constants to the serialized script (`99 1 <serializedHundredEqual>`).

-### The First Round of Validation
+### Unlock a P2SH Transaction: Round One

+To unlock this transaction requires that the recipient produce a `scriptSig` that prepends two constants totalling one hundred to the serialized script: `1 99 <serializedHundredEqual>`.

-The validation to unlock the P2SH then begins as follows:
+The validation to unlock the P2SH transaction then begins with a first round of validation, which concatenates `scriptSig` and `scriptPubKey` as normal:

-The first validation checks the hash of the script:
 ```
 Script: 1 99 <serializedHundredEqual> OP_HASH160 <hashedHundredEqual> OP_EQUAL
 Stack: []